Updated: Oct 4

-(Now, another side note: don’t be like me and go so far into it that you spend your days obsessing and feeling anxious from creating new things that weren’t there before, but that’s another topic for another day)
+Now of course, don’t be like me and go so far into it that you spend your days obsessing and feeling anxious from creating new things that weren’t there before.
+That’s not what I mean.

 The idea is to just feel.
 It’s part of life to have emotions, and it doesn’t make you less of a person or less strong than others because you let yourself be human.
 If anything, it makes you more strong and even more impressive because you let yourself be vulnerable and in tune with yourself enough to process it all and feel it fully.

 This is how to process your emotions.
 For real.
 Without hiding or covering them up.

 And I want to tell you that as much as possible because I hurt myself for too long by trying to avoid it.

 And I know that when you have kids, it can seem even more important to put on a brave face at least for them so they don’t get upset or frightened at all that is happening as a result of the addiction present.
 But I realized that being appropriately open with our daughter and showing her healthy coping, along with showing how I was taking care of myself through it, was a really helpful and priceless lesson, too.